-Amy Swauger became director of T&W in 2005.
+Amy Swauger has been on the T&W staff since 2005.
 Swauger was formerly executive director of the National Academy of Education and of Washington Independent Writers.
 Prior to that, she held a number of positions at the American Association of University Women (AAUW), including director of the Association and of the AAUW Legal Advocacy Fund.
 Swauger has served on the boards of directors for several nonprofit organizations, including CFRE International, the credentialing board for philanthropic fundraisers, and the DC Rape Crisis Center.
 Swauger is an advisor to The Schimel Lode, a family foundation in Washington, DC.
 She has a degree in journalism and political science from The American University.

 Jordan Dann is an educator and experience architect.
 She has taught at NYU, Boston University, Colorado Mountain College, Dreamyard Art Center, and Stella Adler Studios.
 For four years, Dann served as the education director for the Shakespeare Society, where she managed and directed the Hunts Point Children’s Shakespeare Ensemble and designed curriculum for six of the Bard's most commonly taught plays for the Shakespeare in Schools program.
 During Dann's tenure in Colorado, she served as education director for the Aspen Institute's Aspen Words, where she created Story Swap International and managed the literary retreat for Aspen Summer Words.
 She has a BFA (acting) an MFA (theater education) from Boston University, and is currently undergoing training at the Gestalt Associates for Psychotherapy for her Psychoanalytic License.